 HELPING PARENTS SUCCEED

-There are three primary ways you can help parents succeed in
+There are two primary ways you can help parents succeed in

 their role as their children’s faith developers.